SanjitRao/truthBeTold/README.md

 # TruthBeTold
-'''TruthBeTold is an online platform devoted to shedding light on the accuracy of information online.
+TruthBeTold is an online platform devoted to shedding light on the accuracy of information online.
 Using Machine Learning and Natural Language Processing, we strive to build something that will combat the rise